Does Tempurpedic Have Fiberglass? Yes (But Not In The Cover)

 • Cheaper brands where problems have emerged do not weave the fibers into the mattress, rather it is a layer of fibers.

-Keep in mind that Tempur is a very specific feeling mattress: it has a very contouring and sinking type of slow response foam which some people love.
+Do keep in mind that Tempur is a very specific feeling mattress: it has a very contouring and sinking type of slow-response foam which some people love.
 If this is you, I’d still buy Tempur as other brands don’t really replicate that feeling.
 Otherwise, I’d buy something else.

 The best mattresses that you can rest assured have no fiberglass are natural latex mattresses.
 These mattresses focus on natural or organic materials and use wool or cotton in the fire barrier.